lcrocker/ojpoker/README.md

 ## Cards in text

-Cards are recorded to and retrieved from text (such as the JSON5 files above) using the popular convention:
+Cards are recorded to and retrieved from text (such as the JSONC files above) using the popular convention:
 Each card is a 2-letter abbreviation with a one-letter uppercase rank and a one-letter lowercase suit.
 Ranks are `2`, `3`, ... `9`, `T`, `J`, `Q`, `K`,